intel/gbs/docs/GBS.rst

 Multiple packages build (dependency build)
 ``````````````````````````````````````````

 Multiple package build has been supported since gbs 0.10.
-If packages have dependency each other, gbs will build packages in correct order calculated by dependency relationship, and previous built out RPMs will be used to build following packages depend on them, which is the dependency build.
+If packages have dependencies on each other, gbs will build packages in the correct order calculated by dependency relationship.
+Previously built out RPMs will be used to build the following packages that depend on them, which is the dependency build.

 **Examples**: